tzuyuchiu/lab-ajax-crud-characters/README.md

 - Create a submit button (_Update_ in the image above) to get all the data from the form.
 - Create an event handler function for managing the form submission.
 To prevent the default form behaviour (page reload), use the [`event.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.
-- Send the data to the `APIHandler` function to save the new character through _[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)_
+- Send the data to a function to save the new character through _[http://localhost:5000/characters/:id](http://localhost:5000/characters/:id)_
    <!-- :::danger -->
   **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->